 "We saved your cart if you want to come back to it."

 That's it.
 If they don't respond, move on.
+Chasing this segment aggressively costs you margin and goodwill.

-Building Systems to Lower Your Cart Abandonment Rate
+Building Systems to Lower Your Cart Abandonment Rate Long-Term

 This isn't something you can set up once and forget.
 It requires ongoing attention.